WoltLab/docs.woltlab.com/docs/php_api_form_builder-form_fields.md

   `0` signals that no last edit time has been set.
 - `supportAttachments($supportAttachments)` and `supportsAttachments()` can be used to set and check if the form field supports attachments.

-  {% include callout.html content="It is not sufficient to simply signal attachment support via these methods for attachments to work.
+  !!! warning "It is not sufficient to simply signal attachment support via these methods for attachments to work.
 These methods are relevant internally to signal the Javascript code that the editor supports attachments.
-Actual attachment support is provided by `WysiwygAttachmentFormField`." type="warning" %}
+Actual attachment support is provided by `WysiwygAttachmentFormField`."
 - `supportMentions($supportMentions)` and `supportsMentions()` can be used to set and check if the form field supports mentions of other users.

 `WysiwygFormField` objects register a [custom form field data processor](php_api_form_builder-validation_data.md#customformfielddataprocessor) to add the relevant simple ACL data array into the `$parameters` array directly using the object property as the array key.